appium/appium-uiautomator2-driver/README.md

 Capability Name | Description
 --- | ---
-appium:systemPort | The number of the port the UiAutomator2 server is listening on.
+appium:systemPort | The number of the port on the host machine used for the UiAutomator2 server.
 By default the first free port from 8200..8299 range is selected.
 It is recommended to set this value if you are running [parallel tests](#parallel-tests) on the same machine. appium:skipServerInstallation | Skip the UiAutomator2 Server component installation on the device under test and all the related checks if set to `true`.
 This could help to speed up the session startup if you know for sure the correct server version is installed on the device.
 In case the server is not installed or an incorrect version of it is installed then you may get an unexpected error later. `false` by default appium:uiautomator2ServerLaunchTimeout | The maximum number of milliseconds to wait util UiAutomator2Server is listening on the device. `30000` ms by default appium:uiautomator2ServerInstallTimeout | The maximum number of milliseconds to wait util UiAutomator2Server is installed on the device. `20000` ms by default